 - The peripheral hematocrit (pHct) is the measured hematocrit of the patient samples

-- The normalized hematocrit (nHct) is the theoretical Hct any TBV deviation from ideal were corrected by adjusting the plasma volume.
-This measure is useful for illuminating red blood cell deviations not revealed by standard hematocrit and hemoglobin serum blood tests
+- The normalized hematocrit (nHct) is the theoretical Hct if the peripheral Hct were corrected by adjusting the plasma volume.
+This measure is useful for illuminating red blood cell deviations not revealed by standard hematocrit and hemoglobin serum blood tests.

 - The rate of albumin transudation calculated by the BVA-100is is a unique measure of capillary permeability.
 It informs clinicians the rate at which albumin I-131 tracer is moving (transudating) from the intravascular space to the extravascular space expressed as a percentage per minute.